 - During a phone call, you can switch between the Bluetooth Headset, Handset, or Speaker options in the call interface.

-- Before making a VoIP call, you need to switch to the Bluetooth Headset mode in the Control Center which you can call out by swiping up from the bottom of the screen.
-Apps can call the
+- Before making a VoIP call, you need to switch to the Bluetooth Headset mode in the Control Center.
+Apps can call the iOS native API

 setPreferredInputmethod to change the audio route.